Robo-Advisor vs Financial Advisor: Which One Do You Actually Need?

 Here are the typical 2026 costs for each approach, expressed as the all-in annual cost on the assets being invested or advised on.

-Self-directed index portfolio at Vanguard, Fidelity, or Schwab: roughly 0.03% to 0.10% per year in fund expense ratios.
-No advisory fee on top.
+Self-directed index portfolio at Vanguard, Fidelity, or Schwab: roughly 0.03% to 0.10% per year in fund expense ratios, with no advisory fee on top.
+The catch is that you have to actually pick a reasonable asset allocation and stick to it, which is harder than it sounds.
+Most do-it-yourself investors don't end up in a clean three-fund portfolio without some help.

 Robo-advisor: roughly 0.20% to 0.35% per year of the assets you invest with them, on top of the underlying fund expense ratios.